Quick validation of novel ideas that might otherwise cost thousands of dollars in research and development.

 ● Status of the company, ie, multinational, SME, NGO, or early-stage startup - The bigger the company the more complex the decision-making chain of command gets.
 That means quick decisions need approval from the higher echelons and that (not encouraged) might result in extending beyond 5 days for the sprint.

 That sums it up.
-Remote design sprints are more favourable for busy professionals and they will get the right results only when done right.
+Remote design sprints are more favorable for busy professionals, and they will get the right results only when done right.

-We are design thinking professionals ready to help you create and validate awesome products.
+We are design-thinking professionals ready to help you create and validate excellent products.

 Let’s kickstart your project with a design sprint!